heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 - A quick feedback section to let us know if it was easy or hard and how we can improve;
-- Additional resources to go further as well as the sources used to create the chapter.
+- Additional resources to go further as well as the sources used to create the course.

 This allows you to start with whatever works better for you: the theoretical followed by the practical, or the practical followed with the theoretical part in parallel.

-While reading the chapters, you might find what is called _"admonitions"_ or _"alerts"_.
+While reading the courses, you might find what is called _"admonitions"_ or _"alerts"_.

 They look like this: